Mela User Guide

 Ring Mod

-The Ring Mod module is inspired by analog ring modulator circuits.
-It produces richer harmonic content compared to pure digital ring modulation.
-The module’s input acts as a modulator to the sinusoid carrier.
+The Ring Mod module is inspired by analog ring modulators and produces richer harmonic content than standard digital ring modulation.
+The module’s input acts as a modulator for its sinusoid carrier.

 Frequency